 Further, Pembina doesn’t have the greatest balance sheet.
-With $5.3 billion in debt against $129 million in cash, I wouldn’t go all in on PBA stock.
+With a total debt to total equity ratio of 63, I wouldn’t go all in on PBA stock.
 That said, energy remains a viable long-term play due to the uncertainties of renewable alternatives.
 Therefore, Pembina is among the riskier monthly dividend stocks that nonetheless deserves a careful look.

 Colony Credit Real Estate (CLNC)

 For those who are interested in higher stakes — and of course, higher yields — you should check out Colony Credit Real Estate (NYSE:CLNC).
 CLNC stock provides shareholders exposure to the world of commercial real estate credit REITs, or real estate investment trusts.
 Essentially, the company finances and manages commercial real estate debt.

 Now, I must give you some cautionary notes for CLNC stock.
 First, shares have not enjoyed the greatest time since its introduction in early 2018.
 A massive collapse in November of last year, along with the rest of the markets, has not inspired confidence.

 Also, as a commercial debt investor, Colony Credit faces turbulence from a possible downturn in the economy.
 With most folks talking about at least a correction coming up, CLNC stock is only for the risk tolerant.